🦞 2026 food tours & experiences available — explore packages

 Queensland Tiger Prawns

-Wild-caught from Queensland's Gulf of Carpentaria and Coral Sea, tiger prawns are a national obsession.
-Toss them on the barbie or enjoy them chilled with a tangy cocktail sauce.
-Best bought fresh from Mooloolaba or Brisbane's Fishmarket.
+Wild-caught from the Gulf of Carpentaria and Coral Sea, tiger prawns are a national obsession.
+Toss them on the barbie or enjoy them chilled with cocktail sauce.
+Best bought fresh from Mooloolaba Wharf or Brisbane's Fish Market — the size and sweetness will astonish.

 🌿 Native Ingredient